-As you can see, dozens of factors can lead to contamination and this unreliable blood test results in a Nevada DUI case.
-If your attorney can show that the state’s evidence is too weak to prevail at trial, prosecutors will be much more amenable to negotiating down the charges to something lesser or even to dismiss the case outright.
+If the criminal defense lawyer can show prosecutors that the state’s evidence is too weak to prevail at trial, prosecutors will be much more amenable to negotiating down the criminal charges to something lesser or even dismissing the case outright.11

 For further help…

 Arrested for driving under the influence in Nevada?
 Contact our Henderson and Las Vegas, NV DUI defense attorneys.
 Our Nevada DUI lawyers serve clients throughout Clark County, Nye County, Washoe County, and the state.